traefik/traefik/docs/content/middlewares/http/ipallowlist.md

 !!! important "As a middleware, whitelisting happens before the actual proxying to the backend takes place.
 In addition, the previous network hop only gets appended to `X-Forwarded-For` during the last stages of proxying, i.e. after it has already passed through whitelisting.
 Therefore, during whitelisting, as the previous network hop is not yet present in `X-Forwarded-For`, it cannot be matched against `sourceRange`."

+!!! important PROXY Protocol

+    If no strategy is set, the default is to use the request's remote address field (as an ipStrategy).
+    In case of a PROXY Protocol connection, the request's remote address is the PROXY Protocol header `sourceAddr` value.

 #### `ipStrategy.depth`

 The `depth` option tells Traefik to use the `X-Forwarded-For` header and take the IP located at the `depth` position (starting from the right).